LeslieDancey/fme-server-FULL/fme_server_security.md

 Now log in using the default administrator account (Username: admin, Password: admin).

 For the purposes of this exercise the account needs to be assigned to a role with permission to manage security.
-By default only the fmeadmin role has this capability, and the only account assigned to that role is admin.
+By default only the fmeadmin role has this capability, and the only account assigned to that role is *admin*.

+**3) Open Security Settings**

+Click Manage on the top right side, and select Administration then Security:

+If you don’t see an option for Security then the account you have chosen does not have permissions to access this functionality.

+Click on the Role Policies tab and choose the role fmeguest

+**4) Examine Security**

+Examine the different security options for the fmeguest role.
+Notice, for example, that it can read the Samples repository, and run a workspace within it, but cannot publish a new workspace and cannot delete an existing one.

+At the bottom of the list of security settings, locate Manage Repositories.
+Put a checkmark to allow the guest role to carry out this function.

+Scroll to the top of the list of security settings.
+Put a checkmark to allow the guest role to use the FME Server Web User Interface. **Also put a checkmark to allow the guest role to use ‘Web Connection, REST Service’.**

+**Click the Apply Changes button to apply the new security policies!**